 - Gently fold in the dry ingredients just until combined, and then the chocolate chunks.

 - Use a scale to measure out 3oz of cookie dough.
 Limit the baking sheet to 6 balls of cookie dough each with plenty of space to allow for spreading.

 - Use an ice cream scoop - or anything with a rounded bottom - to create a well in the center.
 This will seem very similar to thumbprint cookies.
 Spoon the cherry jam into the middle.

 - Bake for 13 minutes at 350°F one sheet at a time to allow for optimal airflow in the oven.

 Once the brownies come out of the oven, they will be soft and ooey gooey.
-Don’t overbake them!
-Allow them about 15 minutes to set up as they cool.
+Don't overbake them!
+Allow them about 15 minutes to set up in the sheet pan as they cool.
 The center will collapse more than usual for some cookies due to the jam.
-If you’re anal about your cookie aesthetic, fresh cherry halves are great for hiding imperfections.
+If you're anal about your cookie aesthetic, fresh cherry halves are great for hiding imperfections.